theobald-software/helpcenter.theobald-software.github.io/includes/setup/update.md

 It is recommended to create backups at regular intervals to switch back to the previous version, if necessary.

 1. Copy all Alteryx workflows that use Xtract for Alteryx.
-2. Copy the folder that contains the SAP connections.
+2. Copy the directory that contains the SAP connections.
 Depending on the Alteryx settings it is located in the following directory:<br>
 `C:\Users\[USERNAME]\AppData\Roaming\Theobald Software\Xtract for Alteryx\Connections`

 {% else %}

-On the machine that runs the {{ productName}} service, copy the following files and folders and store them in a secure location:
+On the machine that runs the {{ productName}} service, copy the following files and directories and store them in a secure location:

-- copy the complete `config` and `private` folder in the {{ productName}} installation directory, e.g., `{{ installationDir }}\config`.
+- copy the complete `config` and `private` directories into the {{ productName}} installation directory, e.g., `{{ installationDir }}\config`.
 - optionally, copy the complete `logs` directory to create a backup of the log files.
 - copy the `{{ setup }}License.json` file to backup your license.